-Now, we know that researching and buying insurance isn’t every freelancer’s idea of fun.
+Now, we're aware that the question 'what insurance do freelancers need?' isn't at the forefront of every freelancer's mind.
+Also that researching and buying insurance isn’t most people's idea of fun.
 But it is necessary.

 If you’re in dispute with a client over the work you’ve done for them, professional indemnity covers the cost of defending any allegations or actual claims made against you.

 Your insurer pays to fix your mistake (if there is one) and/or pays compensation or damages to your client on your behalf.

 Can you do without it?
 Well, a solicitor can do some of the legal legwork for you, but they’re not exactly cheap.
 A few hours of their time can cost you more than an annual freelancers' professional indemnity insurance policy.

 And if a court decides there's compensation to pay too, it'll have to come out of your own pocket if you don't have insurance.